-You can still get your steps in winter and stay active and healthy, even in cold or difficult weather.
-We’ll be honest – it’s not as easy to get your steps in winter as it is in spring or summer, but that’s ok!
-Once you know how to walk in the cold, it becomes much easier and you’ll start to get used to winter exercise.
+You can still get your steps in winter and stay active and healthy, even in the cold or tough winter weather.
+We’ll be honest – it’s not as easy to get your steps in winter as it is in spring or summer – but that’s ok!
+Once you know how to walk in the cold, it becomes much easier and more comfortable to get walking in the winter..
 If you wear the right fabrics, dress in layers, and walk when it’s brightest and warmest, you’ll be able to maintain your step goal.

 The recent arctic blast that hit the US in November not only broke hundreds of temperature records across the country, it ended the outdoor exercise regimen for many who enjoy walking.
 Shorter days, cold and snow can make walking more difficult.
 It’s that much more important to keep up your daily fitness habit, even in winter.
 The more active you can stay, the more active you’ll be once the weather clears up and you enter the perfect walking season.
 Your body will also thank you for the benefits to your physical and mental health!

 Don’t have the Pacer app yet?
 Download Pacer for free! (on mobile)!

 The first few minutes of a winter workout are the most difficult.
 Oftentimes, just taking that first step outside your door is enough to push you through your entire workout.
 Once you’re accustomed to the weather and enjoying the snowy scenery, you forget about the chill and concentrate on the steps ahead.